 - Employee internships

 The state of Texas offers free, comprehensive medical insurance for employees, and pays 50 percent of the premium cost for dependents (possibly as much as 90 percent for qualifying children).
-Coverage is effective after 60 days with no preexisting conditions exclusions.
+Coverage for most new employees begins the first day of the month after the 60th day of employment.

 Employees working at least 30 hours per week may receive basic health and term life insurance at no cost to the employee.
 Employees working less than 30 hours per week pay at least 50 percent of the cost of their own benefits coverage and at least 75 percent of the cost of benefits coverage for their dependents.